cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023/parametric_exercise.md

 **Tasks and questions:**

   -   Run the code above for yourself (or uncomment the relevant sections in `python3 construct_models_part1.py`) to produce the plots of the signal mass distribution and the signal model.
-  -   Do you understand the output from the `fitTo` command (i.e the mimimization)?
-From now on we will add the option `ROOT.RooFit.PrintLevel(-1)` when fitting the models to surpress the minimizer output.
+  -   Do you understand the output from the `fitTo` command (i.e the minimization)?
+From now on we will add the option `ROOT.RooFit.PrintLevel(-1)` when fitting the models to suppress the minimizer output.

 But what if the mean of the model does not correspond directly to the Higgs boson mass i.e. there are some reconstruction effects.
 Let's instead define the mean of the model as: